FirstPersonKSP/reviva/README.md

 - (1) :: Mk1 Inline WarbirdsSI variant display "INITIALIZATION ERROR", but seems benign.
   Will eventually try to fix.
 - (2) :: Mk3 Ultimate Retro variant CRT do not seem to work.
 Will eventually try to fix.
+- (3) :: IVA is work-in-progress or incomplete.
+- (4) :: Some switches on right hand side obscured by cockpit walls.

 # Building